endojs/endo/demo/README.md

 so brute-force guessing would take thousands of years to try all possible combinations.

-One concession to making the demo look interesting is that the UI only gets updated in between calls to the attack function, so programs should only call ``guess()`` once before returning.
-If the attack function returns ``true``, it will be called again after the UI refreshes.
-The attacker code is only **evaluated** once, but the resulting function is called multiple times (until it returns ``false``).
+To make the demo look more interesting, we made one concession: the UI only gets updated in between calls to the attack function.
+As a result, that attack function should only call ``guess()`` once, and then return.
+If it returns ``true``, it will be called again after the UI finishes refreshing.
+Note that the attacker code is only **evaluated** once, but the resulting function is called multiple times (until it returns ``false``).
 Of course the program can close over state to make different guesses each time it gets called.

-A more realistic setup would only evaluate the attacker code (once), during which it could make as many calls to guess() as it likes, and it would not be obligated to yield a callable function.
+In a more realistic setup, the attacker code would do all its work during its singular evaluation (it could make as many calls to guess() as it liked), and it would not be obligated to yield a callable function.

 So a brute-force guessing program that ought to look like this: